 The employment of women is not just an important factor in the development of companies but also in the prosperity and progress of society as a whole.
 It is impossible to imagine Migros' success without the work of women.
 After all, female employees make up more than 60.0% of the workforce.
 That is one of the reasons why Migros supports attempts to make work compatible with family life with a broad range of measures and benefits for families.

-Thanks to various family policy measures and the continuous promotion of women, the number of women in managerial posts increased even further in 2015, despite the absence of specific guidelines or quotas.
-The proportion of women increased to 17.3% at director level, and to 29.5% at executive level.
+Thanks to various family policy measures and the continuous promotion of women, the number of women in managerial posts increased even further in 2016, despite the absence of specific guidelines or quotas.
+The proportion of women is 15.9% at director level, and 30.1% at executive level.

-To make it easier for women to combine managerial roles with family life, and to help all employees achieve a better work-family balance, Migros has been promoting corresponding values and implementing relevant measures for many years.
-For example, the Migros N-CLA focuses on family policies in the interests of improving the compatibility of career and family, as well as on the equal treatment of different family structures and ways of living.
+To make it easier for women to combine managerial roles with family life, Migros has been promoting relevant values and implementing various measures for many years.
+For example, Migros N-CLA focuses on family policies in the interests of improving the compatibility of career and family, and on the equal treatment of different family structures and ways of living.

 The different Migros companies offer their employees a range of other family-friendly measures and benefits.

-- For example, they generally agree to management staff working part-time, subject to a minimum employment level of 50%.
+- For example, they generally allow management staff to work part time, subject to a minimum employment level of 50%.

 - In addition, they offer family-friendly working time models, adapt the workplace or job offers to the needs of pregnant women and breastfeeding mothers, and grant care leave if a child or family member becomes ill.

-- Some of the companies support staff with families in the form of additional family allowances, arrangement of day-care places, and financial contributions towards other family-related services.
+- Some companies support staff with families in the form of additional family allowances, arrangement of day-care places, and financial contributions towards other family-related services.

-- The companies generally offer free and confidential social and family counselling as well as support with work-related and personal issues.
+- The companies generally offer free and confidential social and family counselling and support with work-related and personal issues.

 Women in managerial posts